TheThingsArchive/python-app-sdk/DOCUMENTATION.md

   - `client`: **object**  the TTN client from which the callback is called.

 #### set_close_callback
-Set a callback to be executed when the connection to the TTN broker is closed.
-It's possible to add more than one callback function.
+Add a callback to be executed when the connection to the TTN broker is closed.
 ```python
 client.set_close_callback(close_callback)
 ```
 ##### close_callback
 - `close_callback(res, client)`: the function which will be executed when the connection is closed.
   - `res`: **boolean**  the result of the disconnection.
-If it's true, it went well.
+If it's true, it went all as expected.
 If not, it means the disconnection was unexpected.
   - `client`: **object**  the TTN client from which we call the callback.

 ### send